 A SIP dialog is initiated by certain types of SIP request such as INVITE or SUBSCRIBE.
 A SIP dialog continues until terminated by certain types of SIP request such as BYE.
 SIP dialogs generally persist for substantial periods of time, e.g. for the duration of voice call.

 In general, Clearwater nodes store transaction state locally.
 The loss of a node instance therefore means a loss of transaction state, and therefore the failure of any outstanding transactions in progress on that node instance.
 This is consistent with the fault tolerance techniques that are commonly used in call processing systems.
 Calls are generally not protected against the failure of any component or sub-system until they have progressed to an established (i.e. connected) state.
+No state longer-lived than a transaction is stored by Sprout or Dime nodes, and so loss of Sprout and Dime nodes never results in the loss of dialogs.

 Before getting into the details of call flows, we need to describe the way that Clearwater uses clustering and stores the necessary state.
 The diagram below illustrates the clustering and state storage architecture of Clearwater.